Countries that do not celebrate the New Year on January 1, 2023

 Saudi Arabia

-Every July 22, when the crescent Moon appears, Muslims celebrate the arrival of the new Islamic year, which they also call ‘Hijri’.
+Muslims celebrate the arrival of the new Islamic year, which they also call ‘Hijri’.
 For them, that date is sacred and represents a moment of mourning and reflection.
+For this year, they celebrated it on the waxing moon of July 28, 2022.

 Although most Islamic countries follow the Muslim lunar or ‘Hijri calendar, some are based on the Solar Gregorian.